COVID-19 Pandemic Crisis and Your Insurance Policy

 Most insurance companies and programs we work with are not issuing cancellation notices for non-payment of premium at this time and are extending the grace period for payment of premium.
 Several state insurance regulators have instructed insurers and their partners to extend the grace period on payments and claim reporting requirements, extend coverage and refrain from issuing cancellation notices at this time.
 The guidance varies from state to state.

-In general, most of our policyholders would have coverage for liability claims brought alleging negligence on the part of the policyholder that results in transmission of COVID-19 virus; however, a few of our policies may contain an exclusion, and this is subject to the policy terms, conditions and exclusions of your specific policy.
-Contact us if this question arises and you have questions about legal liability coverage for COVID-19 issues (claims or lawsuits made against the policyholder due to a client or third party contracting COVID-19 virus arising from your negligence).
+In general, most of our policyholders had coverage for liability claims brought alleging negligence on the part of the policyholder that results in transmission of COVID-19 virus, at the time of the shutdowns in March, 2020; however, insurers are adding a Communicable Disease Exclusion on renewal of most policies.
+A few policies may currently contain an exclusion.
+Contact us if this question arises or you have questions about legal liability coverage for COVID-19 issues (claims or lawsuits made against the policyholder due to a client or third party contracting COVID-19 virus arising from your negligence) on your specific policy.

 For Business Interruption coverage on a Commercial Property Policy, covered loss to property due to a covered peril must first exist to trigger business interruption coverage.
 For almost all our customers, this would require a specific contamination event that impacts inventory or product/materials used in the production process (e.g. materials or supplies used in the manufacturing process or inventory of a retail store).
 Many of these policies now contain a virus exclusion, so the likelihood of a business interruption claim is slim.
 If you believe you may have a claim due to these circumstances, please contact us with the details.